Muzeon Park of Arts: After dissolution of the USSR

-MUZEON today
+Muzeon today

-Major changes have taken place at MUZEON since 2011.
-As part of a government program to boost Moscow's tourism and leisure infrastructure, architect Yevgeny Asse developed a new master plan, including a redesigned landscape, for MUZEON that has transformed the park into a dynamic and contemporary space.
+Major changes have taken place at Muzeon since 2011.
+As part of a government program to boost Moscow's tourism and leisure infrastructure, architect Yevgeny Asse developed a new master plan, including a redesigned landscape, for Muzeon that has transformed the park into a dynamic and contemporary space.
 Makeshift and rickety structures were removed, and a diagonal, winding “promenade” path linking Krymsky Val and Bolotny Island was laid down.
 Footpaths were resurfaced with granite pavers.
-The “School” pavilion (designed by architects Igor Chirkin and Alexey Podkidyshev), where MUZEON's education programs are held, was opened.
+The “School” pavilion (designed by architects Igor Chirkin and Alexey Podkidyshev), where Muzeon's education programs are held, was opened.
+Gentrification in Moscow has led to developers and real-estate agents seeking out sites which have protected status as Bolshevik landmarks for the benefit of increased market value.

 In 2013, following the adoption of a plan by architecture firm “Wowhaus” (Dmitry Likin and Oleg Shapiro) the Krymskaya Embankment was completely rebuilt and turned into a pedestrian area that stretches from the former “Red October” chocolate factory to the Sparrow Hills.
 Unique perennial flower beds were planted; unobtrusive obstacles for skateboarders and bike lanes were installed along with sleek benches and teardrop-shaped pavilions.
 A new “Vernisazh” (art exhibition space) with undulating rooftops and spacious, brightly lit stands was built.
 A splash fountain, Moscow's second, has become a popular attraction.

-MUZEON has become not only a place for preserving historical artifacts, but also an open-air contemporary art museum, a special exhibition space, a music festival venue, and a massive creative workshop.
+Muzeon today is not only a place for preserving historical artifacts, but also an open-air contemporary art museum, a special exhibition space, a music festival venue, and a communal creative workshop.
+It is growing in popularity as a leisure destination amongst Moscovites and is now a part of Gorky Park.